Categories

 Claustrophobia

 In some cases of complications, patients may experience discomfort.
-Some people may also take short breaks to breathe normal air to prevent oxygen poisoning if needed.
-Don’t be afraid to ask more about other risks of hyperbaric oxygen therapy.
+Sometimes, individuals must take intermittent breaks to breathe regular air to avert oxygen toxicity.
+Be bold and ask more about other risks of hyperbaric oxygen therapy.

 What Are the Side Effects of HBOT?